-There will be TWO exams-a midterm and a final; each will be worth 20% of the total grade.
+There will be TWO exams-a midterm and a final; each will be worth 37.9% of the total grade.
 Exams will not be cumulative and will cover material from lectures, readings, and in-class presentations or discussions.
 The format of exams will be multiple choice and short answer.
 There will be no make-up exams, except for documented medical reasons (i.e., physician note); other documented emergencies may or may not be approved pending decision by the instructor.
 If you miss an exam, you will receive a score of zero on that exam.
 Students who must miss class on the day of an exam may request arrangements to take the exam early, pending approval by the instructor.
 Such requests should be submitted in writing to the instructor as early as possible in the semester; these arrangements must be made early in the semester or they will not be considered.
 Exams will be administered through Canvas; thus, a compatible electronic device will be required to take the exam.
 Exams will be set-up such that you cannot access other browsers or windows on your device while the exam is in session.
-Exams are closed-book and no notes will be allowed.

 Class attendance will be rewarded via the inclusion of in-class information in each exam that is not covered in the textbook.
-Exam #2 will be the Final Exam which will occur during the last scheduled class period (e.g., 4/22).
+Exam #2 will be the Final Exam which will occur during finals week during the regularly-scheduled class period (e.g., 4/26).